Easy Way To Test Stretch Film Stretch Rate

-After the last corner is reached to complete two full revolutions, loosely pull 5-6 ft. from the stretch film roll and hnew them up to the pallet.
+After the last corner is reached to complete two full revolutions, loosely pull 5-6 ft. from the stretch film roll and hold up to the pallet.

-Hnew the loose stretch film up to the boxes and make 3-5 ten inch lines on the film.
+Hold the loose stretch film up to the boxes and make 3-5 lines ten inches long on different sides of the film.
 The lines should be spaced apart a few inches across the length of the extra film pulled out in step two.
-Making a ten inch line makes doing the math much easier once the test is complete.
+Making a ten-inch line makes doing the math much easier once the test is complete.
 Multiple lines should be marked on the film to obtain an average rate during one revolution of pallet wrapping.

 How it should look when completed

 Wrap the pallet as normal after 3-5 ten inch lines are marked on it.
 This can be done by hand or with a machine.
 After the pallet is wrapped the lines should be stretched out longer than the original 10 inches.